kennethillman/at-demo-one-pager/README.md

 * ~~Simpel and clean "scroll to" menu~~
 * ~~Active link~~
 * ~~On load, if URL is hashed scroll to + set active link~~
-* [Secondary for MVP] While scrolling set active link
+* [Secondary for MVP] While scrolling set/change active link

 ### Slices
 * Google maps/Contact info